pagrawl3/FeelGood/README.md

 ----
 The API is currently hosted on an Amazon EC2 Server.
 Foe ease of use I've routed the IP through my domain.
 The Apex is http://feelgood.prath.am/

-There are currently 3 API end points.
+There are currently 4 API end points.
-One of them is for creating a user, the other 2 are for the creation and retrieval of the dailygoods.
 The random quote spitter is WIP

-All the request made to the server must use the POST protocol.
+All the requests made to the server must use the POST protocol.
 The server's response is in JSON format.

 **Create User**
 ----